jjvanzon/Circular-Language-Spec/spec/introduction.md

 Here you can see the idea of *the computer*, split up into four sub ideas: the monitor, keyboard, mouse and printer.

-In Encircle language, the main symbol for an idea might be a *circle*:
+In Circular language, the main symbol for an idea might be a *circle*:

 ![](images/Circle%20Language%20Spec%20Introduction.002.png)